hienluu/ai-engineering/project-ideas/uv.md

 ## This files contains basic information about workng with UV

+### pin a Python version for uv to use
+uv python install "version"

 ### creating a new project  [documentation](https://docs.astral.sh/uv/concepts/projects/init/)
 uv init --python 3.xx